lindenb/jvarkit/docs/FixVcfMissingGenotypes.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

 After a VCF-merge, read a VCF, look back at some BAMS to tells if the missing genotypes were homozygotes-ref or not-called.
-If the number of reads is greater than min.depth, then the missing genotypes is said hom-ref.
+If the number of reads is greater than min.depth, then a missing genotype is said hom-ref.

 ## Usage